Languages of the Ottoman Empire

-The language of the court and government of the Ottoman Empire was Ottoman Turkish, but many other languages were in contemporary use in parts of the empire.
+The language of the court and government of the Ottoman Empire was Ottoman Turkish, but many other languages were actually spoken throughout the huge empire.
+The Ottomans had three main languages, known as "Alsina-i Thalātha" (The Three Languages), that were common to Ottoman readers: Ottoman Turkish, Arabic and Persian.
+Turkish was spoken by the majority of the people in Anatolia and by the majority of Muslims of the Balkans except in Albania, Bosnia, and various Aegean Sea islands; Persian was initially a literary and high-court language used by the educated in the Ottoman Empire before being displaced by Ottoman Turkish; and Arabic, which was the legal and religious language of the empire, was also spoken regionally, mainly in Arabia, North Africa, Mesopotamia and the Levant.

 Although the minorities of the Ottoman Empire were free to use their language amongst themselves, if they needed to communicate with the government they had to use Ottoman Turkish.

-The Ottomans had altogether three influential languages known as "Alsina-i Thalātha" (The Three Languages) that were common to Ottoman readers: Ottoman Turkish, Arabic and Persian.
-Turkish, spoken by the majority of the people in Anatolia and by the majority of Muslims of the Balkans except in Albania, Bosnia, and various Aegean Sea islands; Persian, initially a literary and high-court language used by the educated in the Ottoman Empire before being displaced by Ottoman Turkish; and Arabic, which was the legal and religious language of the empire and was also spoken regionally, mainly in Arabia, North Africa, Mesopotamia and the Levant.
-Throughout the vast Ottoman bureaucracy Ottoman Turkish language was the official language, a version of Turkish, albeit with a vast mixture of both Arabic and Persian grammar and vocabulary.

 Some ordinary people had to hire special "request-writers" (arzuhâlcis) to be able to communicate with the government.
-The ethnic groups continued to speak within their families and neighborhoods (mahalles) with their own languages (e.g., Jews, Greeks, Armenians, etc.) In villages where two or more populations lived together, the inhabitants would often speak each other's language.
-In cosmopolitan cities, people often spoke their family languages, many non-ethnic Turks spoke Turkish as a second language.
-Educated Ottoman Turks spoke Arabic and Persian, as these were the main non-Turkish languages in the pre-Tanzimat era.
+In small towns where several ethnicities lived together, the people would often speak each other's languages.
+In cosmopolitan cities, people often spoke their family languages, and many non-ethnic Turks spoke Turkish as a second language.
+Educated Ottoman Turks spoke Arabic and/or Persian, as these were the main non-Turkish languages in the pre-Tanzimat era.

+Italian seems to have remained the best known European language among Turks for some time, and as late as the nineteenth century (B.Lewis “The muslim discovery of Europe”, III On language and translation).

+The original version of the Treaty of Küçük Kaynarca (1774) between the Ottoman and Russian empires was in Italian and was later translated in Russian and Turkish.

 In the last two centuries, French and English emerged as popular languages, especially among the Christian Levantine communities.
 The elite learned French at school, and used European products as a fashion statement.
 The use of Ottoman Turkish for science and literature grew steadily under the Ottomans, while Persian declined in those functions.
-Ottoman Turkish, during the period, gained many loanwords from Arabic and Persian.
-Up to 88% of the vocabulary of a particular work would be borrowed from those two languages.
+During this period, Ottoman Turkish gained many loanwords from Arabic and Persian.

 Linguistic groups were varied and overlapping.
 In the Balkan Peninsula, Slavic, Greek and Albanian speakers were the majority, but there were substantial communities of Turks and Romance-speaking Romanians, Aromanians and Megleno-Romanians.
-In most of Anatolia, Turkish was the majority language, but Greek, Armenian and, in the east and southeast, Kurdish and Aramaic languages were also spoken.
-In Syria, Iraq, Arabia, Egypt and north Africa, most of the population spoke varieties of Arabic with, above them, a Turkish-speaking elite.
-However, in no province of the Empire was there a unique language.
+In most of Anatolia, Turkish was the majority language, but Greek and Armenian—and in the east and southeast, Kurdish and Aramaic—were also spoken.
+In Syria, Iraq, Arabia, Egypt and north Africa, most of the population spoke varieties of Arabic while elites spoke Turkish.
+However, in no province of the Empire was a single language spoken exclusively.